Democratic presidential candidate Yang speaks in Boone

 According to Yang, there’s a problem with income disparity and he said he has the solutions to the problem.

-One idea Yang has mentioned is the the implementation of a “Freedom Dividend,” a concept to boost the universal basic income by $1,000 dollars a month for every American between the ages of 18 and 64.
-Stopping at 64 due to Social Security kicking in at 65.
+One idea Yang has mentioned is the implementation of a “Freedom Dividend,” a concept to boost the universal basic income by $1,000 dollars a month for every American between the ages of 18 and 64.
+Stopping at 64 due to social security kicking in at 65.

 “This would enable all Americans to pay their bills, pursue education, start business, stay healthy, relocate for work, spend time with their children, take care of loved ones and have a real stake at the future,” Yang said.